centic9/CommonCrawlDocumentDownload/README.md

 ### Run it

+#### Fetch a list of interesting documents

     ./gradlew lookupURLs

 Reads the current Common Crawl URL index data and extracts all URLs for interesting mime-types or file extensions, stores the URLs in a file called `commoncrawl-CC-MAIN-<year>-<crawl>.txt`

+#### Download documents

     ./gradlew downloadDocuments

 Uses the URLs listed in `commoncrawl-CC-MAIN-<year>-<crawl>.txt` to download the documents from the Common Crawl

+#### Deprecated: Download documents from the old-index
     ./gradlew downloadOldIndex

 Starts downloading the URL index files from the old index and looks at each URL, downloading binary data from the common crawl archives.

 ## The longer stuff